 Shortly after their life turned upside down, Donald and Sue attended their first Couples Retreat at the Ocean Edge Resort in Brewster.
 Married for 38 years, the two are best friends, supporting one another through life’s toughest moments.

 “She is amazing,” Donald said.
 “She keeps me going.
 Without her, I don’t think I could do everything I’m doing now.”

 Our Couples Retreats – the pair have been to two more since 2018 – have helped to strengthen their relationship.
-“I like coming to these because I learn things and it brings us closer together,” Donald said last month at the most recent one they attended at the Cape Codder Resort in Hyannis.
+“I like coming to these because I learn things and it brings us closer together,” Donald said in June at the most recent one they attended at the Cape Codder Resort in Hyannis.

 The Douglas’ involvement in Heroes In Transition has given them something far greater that they ever expected – the family they have formed with other local veterans.

 “Before I met them, I didn’t have anyone to talk to who was a veteran,” Donald admitted.
 “I came to the first one and I met Jay [Soares] and the rest of the guys.
 We all opened up to each other. …We clicked.
 It felt good to have a family that served in the service.
 We know what each other went through and we get along like brothers and sisters.”

 “They get it,” Sue said.
 “They are younger than us, but they still get it.”

 When Donald needed help putting up his gazebo, those veterans – his adopted family – put it up for him the last two summers.
 It was a small gesture that meant the world to someone who had endured chemotherapy, radiation, and a stem cell transplant to treat a disease he has attributed to his service in the Navy and the Vietnam War.